Projects per year

 Undergraduate

-- IS3S662 Advanced Databases and Modelling (Object-oriented system design)
+- IS3S662 Advanced Databases and Modelling (Object-oriented database system design)

 - IS3D660 Individual Project – Informatics (Final year project supervison)